-Children are great candidates for dental sealants as they often don’t brush their teeth as well or as often as adults do.
+Children and teenagers are almost always great candidates for dental sealants.
 Kids should get dental sealants on their permanent molars and premolars as soon as these teeth come in.
 Dental sealants are most often used to protect the teeth through the cavity-prone years of ages 6 to 14.
-However, adults without decay or fillings in their molars can also benefit from sealants.
+Adults without decay or fillings in their molars can also benefit from sealants.

 While sealed teeth are protected, please remember that dental sealants are temporary.
 Brushing and flossing are just as important for sealed teeth.
 The habits we create in our daily dental care affect our dental health and even our heart health.
 For a life-long healthy smile, there’s no beating brushing and flossing.
 For a little extra help in cavity prevention along the way, dental sealants are a great choice!

-To find out more about dental sealants, give us a call at your favorite office location, or ask our dentists and hygienists at your Hibiscus Dental appointment.
+To find out more, give us a call at your favorite office location, or ask our dentists and hygienists at your Hibiscus Dental appointment.
 New and existing patients can now make appointments online: Request An Appointment

 You can also read more about dental sealants here: www.mouthhealthy.org